ashedow/helpers/docs/heap/assigment_help.md

 A double underscore __ prefixed to a variable makes it private.
 It gives a strong suggestion not to touch it from outside the class.
 Any attempt to do so will result in an AttributeError.

 * MRO of new and old style obj ★★★
+2.7 near left by depth
+3 more horisontal

 ### Decorators